 FF Scuba supports up to 82 different languages such as Spanish, English, Portuguese, German, French, Turkish, Italian, Polish, Kurdish (Latin), Azerbaijani (Latin), Romanian, Dutch, Hungarian, Kazakh (Latin), Czech, Serbian (Latin), Swedish, Belarusian (Latin), Croatian, Finnish, Slovak, Danish, Lithuanian, Latvian, Slovenian, Irish, Estonian, Basque, Luxembourgian, and Icelandic in Latin and other scripts.

 Please note that not all languages are available for all formats.

-In text, resulting FF Scuba’s feeling is a bit tighter and more condensed than Verdana, which is exactly what one would expect from a typeface tooled to the needs of print-media, rather than on-screen reading only.
-Still, at small sizes, FF Scuba blends well with Verdana.
-In larger sizes, its particular originality is revealed.
-The design combines constructed letters, like an almost rectangular o, with dynamic strokes and other written elements.
-This mix giving the typeface a lively touch, while still keeping it true to its technical roots.
-The family’s eight weights—each with companion Italics—range from Thin to Black.
-All of the fonts work quite well for body copy.
-The Pro versions support our Latin Extended character set, and each font contains four figure styles, too.
+During designer Felix Braden’s search for an offline companion to the Verdana typeface, he set off on the development of a new series of types to fill the missing niche.
+In text, FF Scuba is a bit tighter and more compact than Verdana, which is exactly what one would expect from a typeface made for print media, rather than primarily on-screen reading.
+At small sizes, FF Scuba manages to blend well with Verdana.
+At larger sizes, its particular originality is made visible.
+The design is made up of constructed letters, like its almost rectangular o, with dynamic strokes and other hand-informed elements.
+This gives the typeface a fresh and lively feel, while staying true to its technical roots.
+The family spans eight weights—each complete with companion Italics—from Thin to Black.
+All of the fonts are well suited to setting body copy.